amukhi123/custom-first-person-character-controller/README.md

 4. Right-click AssetActions -> Migrate...
 5. In the file explorer navigate to the Content folder of your project and click "Select Folder"

-If you would like to see the custom first-person character controller in action you can download the lastest release (fp-controller-1.0.0.zip).
+If you would like to see the custom first-person character controller in action you can download the latest release (fp-controller-1.0.0.zip).
 Then run "FPController.exe".

 ## Tech Stack

-Made using C++, Unreal Engine and git.
+Made using C++, Unreal Engine and Git.

 ## Resources